rightjs/rightjs-docs/docs/en/benchmarks.md

 the `TaskSpeed` suite, you find the exact version used along with all tests for RightJS here <http://github.com/MadRabbit/taskspeed>.

-Hardware: unibody MacBook 2GHz Intel Core 2 Duo, 4 GB 1067 MHz DDR3, Mac OS X 10.6.2
+Hardware: MacBook 2GHz Intel Core 2 Duo, 4 GB 1067 MHz DDR3, Mac OS X 10.6.6

 The following browsers were used